bollmannlab/Corollary_Discharge/README.md

 ### Instructions for use

-Load your Ca2+ imaging data as a .mat file named `roisExamples.mat`, such that it contains:
+Load your Ca2+ imaging data as a .mat file named `roisExample.mat`, such that it contains:
 | Name | Description |
 |------|-------------|
 | ``sdata_rois`` | a two-dimensional double matrix (frames x rois) with time series data points in rows and each coloumn representing a time series (e.g. 88 frames x 14 rois) |